kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 This protocol requires an array of `StringValidationRule`s as well as a function that validates a given string and returns a tuple.
 The first value of the tuple is a `Bool` that designates whether the string is valid; the second is an array of `StringValidationError`s.
 In this case you're not using `throws`; instead, you're returning an array of error types since each rule can throw its own error.
-When it comes to string validation and your user experience, it's best to let the user know of every rule they've broken so that they can resolve all of them in a single pass.
+When it comes to string validation, it's best to let the user know of every rule they've broken so that they can resolve all of them in a single pass.

 Think how you might implement a `StringValidator`'s `validate(string:)` method.
 You'd likely iterate over each item in `validationRules`, collect any errors, and determine the status based on whether any errors occurred.
 This logic will likely be the same for any `StringValidator` you need.